At a Glance: Winter Survival Strategy

 Unfortunately, there isn't much we can do about power outages.
 What we can do instead is find alternative ways to heat our home, with or without electricity.

-Here's how to prepare for a winter storm, plus a few of our favorite seasonal tips for winter storm survival.
+Here's how to prepare for a blizzard, plus a 12-hour final window audit for winter storm survival.

 1. Heating Your Home